QwenLM/Qwen/README.md

 For Q-LoRA, we advise you to load our provided quantized model, e.g., Qwen-7B-Chat-Int4.
 You **SHOULD NOT** use the bf16 models.
 Different from full-parameter finetuning and LoRA, only fp16 is supported for Q-LoRA.
 For single-GPU training, we have to use deepspeed for mixed-precision training due to our observation of errors caused by torch amp.
 Besides, for Q-LoRA, the troubles with the special tokens in LoRA still exist.
 However, as we only provide the Int4 models for chat models, which means the language model has learned the special tokens of ChatML format, you have no worry about the layers.
 Note that the layers of the Int4 model should not be trainable, and thus if you introduce special tokens in your training, Q-LoRA might not work.

+> NOTE: Please be aware that due to the internal mechanisms of Hugging Face, certain non-Python files (e.g., `*.cpp` and `*.cu`)
+> may be missing from the saved checkpoint.
+You may need to manually copy them to the directory containing other files.

 Different from full-parameter finetuning, the training of both LoRA and Q-LoRA only saves the adapter parameters.
 Suppose your training starts from Qwen-7B, you can load the finetuned model for inference as shown below:

 ```python